mmarengo/jwst_offset/README.md

 ## Description ##

 This package provides a set of Jupyter notebooks to calculate the dx, dy offsets for source acquisition from an offset source.
-The current notebook provides the calculation for R Aqr in two of the MIRI 4QPM coronagraphs.
-A similar notebook for the PSF reference star is being prepared.
+The notebook `r_aqr_miri_offset_ta.ipynb` provides the calculation for R Aqr in two of the MIRI 4QPM coronagraphs.
+A similar notebook for the PSF reference star is being developed.

 The calculations are done in the following steps: